 - 4 baskets for supplies/boots (various sizes available)

 - 1 door handle (a must!)

-- 2 battery operated lights (another must)
+- Battery powered touch lights (another must)

 Step 7.
 Fill it up!
 The most exciting part.
 Time to move everything down, move stuff around and organize the cubby to make it look as spacious and tidy as possible.
 While small, I can get in the tack cubby (ducking) and shut the door and fit with all of my things.